IllusionMods/IllusionLibs/README.md

 1. Clone the repo
 2. Use the included mono-cil-strip.exe to strip the new assemblies of their code
    - `strip-folder.bat` is used by dragging a folder on it
+   - `strip-dlls-folder.sh` (Linux) is used by running it to strip contents of the dlls folder
    - `mono-cil-strip.exe` is used by dragging a file on it
 3. Replace the dll files you want to update with the new versions in the `packaging\GAME\libraries` folder
 4. Update the nuget version